 - services to eligible adults who live with their families, by themselves or by themselves with support

-- consultancy and support to the Commission’s Early Childhood Development program
+- consultancy and support to Disability Services' Early Childhood Development program

 - consultancy and support to disability service organisations, WA Health, local councils or others as requested.